rewqla/DevOps_demo_3/README.md

-# DevOps demo project 3 for SoftServe company
+# The last DevOps demo project for SoftServe Company